Jake2020/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 Expected Outputs:

 - palindrome("eye") should return a boolean.
-- Waiting:palindrome("eye") should return true.
+- palindrome("eye") should return true.
-- Waiting:palindrome("_eye") should return true.
+- palindrome("_eye") should return true.
-- Waiting:palindrome("race car") should return true.
+- palindrome("race car") should return true.
-- Waiting:palindrome("not a palindrome") should return false.
+- palindrome("not a palindrome") should return false.
-- Waiting:palindrome("A man, a plan, a canal.
+- palindrome("A man, a plan, a canal.
 Panama") should return true.
-- Waiting:palindrome("never odd or even") should return true.
+- palindrome("never odd or even") should return true.
-- Waiting:palindrome("nope") should return false.
+- palindrome("nope") should return false.
-- Waiting:palindrome("almostomla") should return false.
+- palindrome("almostomla") should return false.
-- Waiting:palindrome("My age is 0, 0 si ega ym.") should return true.
+- palindrome("My age is 0, 0 si ega ym.") should return true.
-- Waiting:palindrome("1 eye for of 1 eye.") should return false.
+- palindrome("1 eye for of 1 eye.") should return false.
-- Waiting:palindrome("0_0 (: /-\ :) 0-0") should return true.
+- palindrome("0_0 (: /-\ :) 0-0") should return true.
-- Waiting:palindrome("five|\_/|four") should return false.
+- palindrome("five|\_/|four") should return false.

 ## Project 2: [Roman Numeral Converter](https://jake2020.github.io/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/RomanNumeralConvertor.html)